NethServer/docs/administrator-manual/en/webtop5.rst

 To synchronize an address book, pick up its ``URL`` link right-clicking on the address book and selecting :guilabel:`Links to this addressbook`, then use it to configure your third-party client.

-For the authentication provide your credentials in the following form:
+To authenticate, provide your credentials in the following form:

 - **User name**: enter your full user name (i.e. *goofy@nethserver.org*)
 - **Password**: enter your password